Gecko-FOSS/basis/README.md

 - server: `node_modules/@server` -> `main.js`
 - client: `node_modules/@client/main.ts` -> `static/bundle.js`

 In debug mode (the default), these folders are contained in `debug`.
-In release mode, they can be found in `release`.
+In production mode, they can be found in `production`.

 ## License
 Basis is licensed under the MIT license.
 See [LICENSE](LICENSE.md) for more detials.